-Samsung Galaxy Note Jelly Bean update now rolling out to international modelsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note Jelly Bean update now rolling out to international modelsAlex Wagner - Editorial Director of News and Content

 Time to admit another Android device to Club Jelly Bean.
 According to reports from SamMobile and XDA-developers forum members, Samsung has begun rolling out an update to Android 4.1.2 Jelly Bean to the international Galaxy Note (GT-N7000) in some parts of the globe.
 So far it looks like residents of Germany, Hong Kong and Taiwan are all receiving Jelly Bean on their Galaxy Note models.
 SamMobile says that the update is rolling out both over the air and through Samsung's Kies computer software.

 As far as what's included in this update, Galaxy Note owners can expect to find several Jelly Bean goodies as well as the Samsung-specific tweaks that the company outlined as part of its Premium Suite upgrade last year.
 That means that international Galaxy Note owners now have access to Google Now and the smoother operation that Project Butter brings, Multi-Window functionality that allows users to run two apps on-screen at the same time (just like the Note II), and a user-customizable Notification Panel.